worldbank/rissk/README.md

 # What is RISSK?

 RISSK utilizes machine learning algorithms to generate a **Unit Risk Score (URS)** from your **[Survey Solutions](https://mysurvey.solutions/en/)** export files.
 This score indicates the likelihood of unwanted interviewer behaviour in individual interviews.
 It is a valuable tool to prioritize suspicious interviews for verification exercises such as back-checking or audio audits.
 Designed to be generic, RISSK can be easily integrated into the monitoring systems of most CAPI or CATI surveys conducted using Survey Solutions.
 Setting up and running RISSK on your local machine is straightforward and platform-independent.
 Running locally, it ensures the privacy and security of your survey data.
-Find out more in the chapters below.
+Explore further details in the chapters below.

 - [Getting started](#getting-started)
 - [Advanced use](#advanced-use)